-GENERAL PROCEDURES: To apply for admission as a student in the Access Program:
+GENERAL PROCEDURES: To apply for admission as a student in the Access Program must have earned a high school diploma from a high school acknowledged by a U.S. Department of Education-recognized accrediting agency and:

-- 1. Students must be at least 21 years old. - 2.
-Complete an Application for Admission. - 3.
-Send official transcripts to the Access Admission Office from all colleges or universities previously attended.
+- 1. Students must be at least 21 years old.

+- 2. Complete an Application for Admission.

+- 3. Send official transcripts to the Access Admission Office from all colleges or universities previously attended.
 Students must have a 2.0 cumulative grade point average for acceptance.

-Note: If college transcript shows fewer than 12 semester hours or 19 quarter hours of transferable credit, student must also submit an official high school transcript showing the date of graduation. - 4.
-Students having earned a General Education Diploma (GED) may be considered for admission by submitting an official copy of the GED. - 5.
+Note: If college transcript shows fewer than 12 semester hours or 19 quarter hours of transferable credit, student must also submit an official high school transcript showing the date of graduation.

+- 4. Students having earned a General Education Diploma (GED) may be considered for admission by submitting an official copy of the GED. - 5.
 Students must have one year of relevant work and/or volunteer experience. - 6.
 Supply one character reference. - 7.
 Pay the \$25.00 application fee upon submission of the application.